oktadev/okta-blog/_source/_posts/2022-01-18-deploy-dotnet-container-aws-fargate.md

 The app should be accessible at `https://localhost:5001/` now.

-In your Okta Developer Portal, go to **Applications** > **Applications** and click the application's name you created using the CLI.
-Edit the **General Settings** and add URI for **Sign-in redirect URIs** and **Sign-out redirect URIs** as below:
+In your Okta Developer Portal, go to **Applications** > **Applications** and click the application name you created using the CLI.
+Edit the **General Settings**, and add URI for **Sign-in redirect URIs** and **Sign-out redirect URIs** as below:

 ```bash
 Sign-in redirect URI = https://localhost:5001/authorization-code/callback
 Sign-out redirect URI = https://localhost:5001/
 ```

-Try running the application, and you should see that to open the chat page, you'll be redirected to the Okta Single Sign-On portal and redirected back.
+Try running the application.
+You should see that to open the chat page, you'll be redirected to the Okta Single Sign-On portal and then redirected back.
 You are now successfully authenticated.

-### Add Chat Functionality with Vue.js and SignalR
+### Add chat functionality with Vue.js and SignalR

-I'll be using Vue for state management since you can take as little or as much as you want.
-Sometimes it feels like you gotta buy the whole farm just to get a little milk these days when it comes to developing front-end technologies, but I like that with Vue, I can start with a CDN script tag and use it for a single component, a single page, or dive deep with a robust build system on Node.
+We'll use Vue for state management since you can take as little or as much as you want.
+With Vue, you. can start with a CDN script tag and use it for a single component, a single page, or a deep dive with a robust build system on Node.
 For this exercise, we'll be using a CDN-hosted script.

-But first, you need to finish one thing on the back-end.
+But first, you need to finish one thing on the backend.

-Since you have created your **ChatHub.cs**, open **Startup.cs** and uncomment the following line
+Since you have created your **ChatHub.cs**, open **Startup.cs** and uncomment the following line:

 ```cs
 endpoints.MapHub<ChatHub>("/chathub");